Eddie the Eagle

-Michael David Edwards (born 5 December 1963), better known as Eddie the Eagle, is an English ski jumper and Olympian who in 1988 became the first competitor to represent Great Britain in Olympic ski jumping, finishing last in the Normal Hill and Large Hill events.
-He held the British ski jumping record from 1988 to 2001.
+Michael David Edwards (born 5 December 1963), better known as Eddie the Eagle or Eddie Edwards, is an English ski jumper and Olympian who in 1988 became the first competitor to represent Great Britain in Olympic ski jumping.
+Despite finishing last in the normal hill and large hill events, he held the British ski jumping record from 1988 to 2001.
 He also took part in amateur speed skiing, running at 106.8 km/h, and became a stunt jumping world record holder for jumping over 6 buses.

 In 2016, he was portrayed by Taron Egerton and Tom and Jack Costello in the biographical film Eddie the Eagle.

 Early life

 Edwards was born in Cheltenham, Gloucestershire.
 His family calls him by his given name, Michael.
 "Eddie" is a nickname derived by schoolfriends from his surname.
 After a taste of skiing on a school trip aged 13, he developed his skills on dry slopes, then worked for a season at Glenshee in Scotland.
 Having not made the grade as a downhill skier, he switched to ski jumping as there were no other British ski jumpers with whom to compete for a place.